You are here: home / nursery rhymes and songs / The Grand Old Duke of York

 The Grand Old Duke of York is an old and very famous children's rhyme which is often performed as a song with actions.

-But the song can be traced back to a 1642 version called 'Old Tarlton's song'.
+The lyrics were first printed in their modern form in 1913 when they appeared in Arthur Rackham's Mother Goose but the song can be traced back to a 1642 version called 'Old Tarlton's Song'.

 This song is attributed to the stage clown Richard Tarlton who lived from 1530 until 1588.

 The King of France with forty thousand men,